volyamnyi/InventorSoftAcademyTasks/Task1/README.md

 ## Array Input Instructions

-Please follow these instructions when entering the array of comma-separated positive integers:
+Please follow these instructions when entering the data:

-1. Enter a comma-separated list of positive integers.
-For example: `1, 2, 3, 4, 5`.

-2. Ensure that the input array is not null.
+1. Ensure that the input array is not null.
 If you provided an empty or null array, please rerun the application and provide a valid array.

+2. Enter a comma-separated list of positive integers.
+For example: `4, 5, 1, 4, 5, 4, 4, 1`.

 3. The array must contain at least 2 pairs of numbers.
 If your array does not meet this requirement, please rerun the application and provide a valid array with at least 2 pairs of numbers.